 What Asset-based Lending Is

 Asset-based lending utilizes your business assets to secure financing for your business.
 An asset is used as collateral for the loan and, in the event of borrower default, the lender can repossess the pledged asset.
-Invoice financing and invoice factoring are the most common types of asset-based lending, allowing businesses to capitalize on current invoices.
+Invoice financing, invoice factoring, and equipment financing are the most common types of asset-based lending, allowing businesses to capitalize on current invoices.

 How Asset-based Lending Works